About Us The Experience The Boats First Timers Upcoming Charters Costs Gallery Reserve Get in Touch

 4

-Post-charter reconciliation — ~$900/couple (BVI)
+Post-charter reconciliation — ~$900/cabin (BVI)

 After the trip, we tally shared expenses (mooring fees, provisions, fuel, insurance, ice) and divide evenly.
 We track everything with a simple envelope system so there are no surprises.
 This is how we arrive at the ~$2,900 all-in figure.